liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-using-aui-validator.markdown

 be used for the counter, that the characters entered inside of the text area created by the `<aui:input id="message" type="textarea" name="message">` element should be counted, and that the maximum number of characters that can be entered is `140`.
-See the
+Please refer to the
-[AlloyUI Char Counter tutorial](http://alloyui.com/tutorials/char-counter) tutorial for more information about the module.
+[AlloyUI Char Counter tutorial](http://alloyui.com/tutorials/char-counter) tutorial for more information about the character counter module.

 +$$$